tasxatzial/c-string/README.md

 Two versions are provided, one that treats strings as arrays and one that treats strings as pointers.
 Both versions return the same results but the pointer version should run faster.

-## Profiling

-The program has been tested for memory leaks with [AddressSanitizer](https://github.com/google/sanitizers/wiki/AddressSanitizer).

 ## Compile

-* Build the library that uses pointers:
+* Build the library that uses pointers (functions declared in mystring.h):

 ```bash
 make mystring_ptrs.o
 ```

-* Build the library that uses arrays:
+* Build the library that uses arrays (functions declared in mystring.h):

 ```bash
 make mystring_ars.o
 ```

-## Tests
+## Demo

 Using the library is demonstrated in [main.c](src/main.c).

-* Build the tests that use pointer version:
+* Build the demo that uses pointer version:

 ```bash
 make mystring_ptrs_demo